noamelf/pycubator/README.md

 Live slides are at [pycubator.com](http://pycubator.com)

-Pycubator (Python Incubator) is a collection of slides for teaching Python.
+Pycubator (Python Incubator) is a collection of slides and exercises for teaching Python.
 These slides are meant to be used in a teacher-led classroom, but also, put a strong emphasis on student exploration and participation.
 The leading pricples are: